 Is it worth analysing the demand for individual competences?
-Chevalier (2011) shows that although the gap in mean salaries is smaller between fields of study than within them, the within-field variation can still be considerable.
+Chevalier (2011) shows that the gap in mean salaries between graduates of different fields of study is smaller than the range of salaries of graduates of the same field of study.
 This is because graduates of a particular field of study do not share transversal competences, even though they share job-related competences.
 Nordin et al. (2010) and Zhu (2014) argue that workers with job-specific competences are less likely to be horizontally mismatched than those with mainly transversal competences.
 Somers et al. (2016) observe that having general skills allows a job seeker to apply to a wider variety of jobs, thereby increasing his or her chances of getting a job that is only indirectly related to his or her field of study.
 According to the theory of human capital, having general skills is preferable to having specific skills, because having general skills increases the productivity of workers in a wider range of occupations (Becker 1964).